-Story of the Bible Worksheet #1 - The Old Testament Story
+Part A - Story of the Bible Worksheet #1: The Old Testament Story

-In this worksheet you will explore the main events that make up the Old Testament story, locate them within the biblical text, and think about the key themes and theological insights associated with these events.
+In this worksheet you will explore the main events that make up the Old Testament story, locate them within the biblical text, and think about the key themes, theological insights and contemporary significance associated with these events.
+This worksheet is provided as a Microsoft Word document, and should be completed on your computer using Word or a similar word processor.
 Where possible, put something in every box on the worksheet.
 You will find this worksheet to be most meaningful if you complete it as you go through the course, rather than just before it is due; that way you will have time to reflect meaningfully on the significance of what you are learning.
+As you think about themes, you may want to use some of the ones provided in the list below.
+There is no word limit for this worksheet, but you should expect to spend no more than 10 hours completing it.